Media Convergence Definition, Example Types & Elements

 • Failure to continually update service level standards.

-Gap 3: Delivery Gap
+Gap 3: Delivery Gap in Service Quality

 The delivery gap is the dissimilarity between the standard of the company's service delivery policies and the service's actual delivery.
 The delivery gap in service quality arises when the company cannot maintain the standard of products and services provided to customers.
 This gap may occur because of the communication gap, poor technology, and inappropriate supervisory on productions in the industry.